-The main function of Mobility Controller is to handle the events in control plane.
-The other features of the mobility Controller are:
+The main function of mobility controller is to coordinate the client roaming beyond a switch peer group.
+The other features of the mobility controller are:

 Mobility Oracle function can be enabled on an MC only if it is supported by the platform.

-The Mobility Oracle is responsible for the complete mobility domain and consists of the following features:
+The Mobility Oracle coordinates the client roams beyond the subdomain on a need basis and consists of the following features:

 The advantage of this approach is that all guest traffic passes through the MTE before it is tunneled to the Guest Controller.
 The Guest Controller only needs to support tunnels between itself and all the MTEs.